-Supported by the Center for Quality, Safety, and Innovation, Patient Experience Communications, and the UPMC Patient Relations, Health Services Division’s Call Center, the hotline enables UPMC employees to call one number for support and services to meet the cultural needs of patients in their business units.
+Supported by the Center for Quality, Safety, and Innovation, Patient Experience Communications, and the UPMC Patient Relations, Health Services Division’s Call Center, the hotline enables UPMC employees to call one number for support and services to meet the cultural needs of patients.
 It ensures a more consistent and effective patient experience offering access to interpreter and translation services, chaplain services, and other services needed for quality patient care.

-CultureVision®, an online web-based tool, discusses the needs of various cultures in the health care setting.
-Available on the Infonet and embedded in patient systems, Cerner’s PowerChart® provides just-in-time access to help employees better understand the diverse needs of patients and their families, health plan members, and colleagues.
+CultureVision®, a web-based tool, discusses the needs of various cultures in the health care setting.
+Available to employees, and embedded in patient systems, Cerner’s PowerChart® provides just-in-time access to help employees better understand the diverse needs of patients and their families, health plan members, and colleagues.